barebox/barebox/Documentation/user/remote-control.rst

 with the ``--baudrate`` option or the ``BBREMOTE_BAUDRATE`` environment variable.
 For the rest of this document it is assumed that ``bbremote`` has been configured using environment variables.

+Every invocation opens its own RATP connection and closes it again when it is done.
+The connection a killed bbremote leaves behind can make the next one fail while it resets the stale link, so scripts are better off passing ``--wait``, which retries until the target answers.

 running commands on the target
 ------------------------------